-It was last exhibited in The Rheged Centre from the 10th Sept until the 14th Nov 2016 and was a 2.5m X 2.5m installation made up of 1023 small plaster of paris pig sculptures.
+It is a 2.5m X 2.5m installation made up of 1023 small plaster of paris pig sculptures.

 The pig sculptures in the installation are all uniquely deformed so that they all fit together, like they have all been crammed into a small space.

 This piece asks, what happens to a real pig’s life, its pork and our world when real life pigs are crammed together?

 It was exhibited in The Rheged Centre for two months in 2016.